nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ><img src="DeveloperGuideImages/SequenceDiagram2.png" width="600">

-In figure 2, the diagram below shows how the components interact when the user enters the command 'Done 1'.
+In figure 2, the diagram shows how the various components interact with one another when the user enters the command 'Done 1'.

 Note how the `Model` simply raises a `ListOfTaskChangedEvent` when the data in _Unburden_ is changed, instead of using `Storage` to save the updates to the hard disk.